 LEAF INTERNATIONAL HAITI

-Port-au-Prince | Founded 2013 | 40+ Students (Ages 15-25) Served
+Port-au-Prince | Founded 2013 | 40+ Students (Ages 15-25+) Served

 Why Haiti?

 “Why does LEAF International not work in Haiti”, asked performer Emeline Michel.
-Years later and many searches for the best partner, acclaimed Haitian musicians of Boukman Eksperyman alongside their dear friends at Prosjekt Haiti connected with LEAF, and this brilliant trio designed LEAF International Haiti.
+Years later and many searches for the best partner, acclaimed Haitian musicians of Boukman Eksperyman alongside friends at Prosjekt Haiti connected with LEAF, and this brilliant trio designed LEAF International Haiti.
 Prosjekt Haiti is an extraordinary NGO that meets the needs of its families and youth in a holistic way, and the addition of Haitian cultural arts was a natural complement.

 Program Overview

 LEAF International, Prosjekt Haiti (Norwegian non-profit), and Boukman Eksperyans (Haitian musical group) all partner together to implement and sustain the LEAF International Haiti program.
-Twice a week, members of Boukman Eksperyans give drum and dance lessons to children in Project Haiti’s Youth Club, free of cost.
+Twice a week, members of Boukman Eksperyans give drum and dance lessons to children in Prosjekt Haiti’s Youth Club, free of cost.
 These youth are extraordinary and dedicated.
 The long-term vision for the program is that they will eventually serve as music teachers for younger children.
-The youth perform in the community at least 4 times each year carrying the traditions of many historic festivals such as the Rara.
+The youth perform in the community at least 4 times each year carrying the traditions of many historic festivals such as the Rara Carnival.

 ONEmic Studio Haiti

-guitar complete this unique studio.
+The LEAF Haiti ONEmic studio was started in 2014 by the demand and interest of students in the International program.
+1 Room, 1 mic, 1 laptop (with great music production programs), drums, & a guitar complete this unique studio.
 Led solely by students, the studio serves as a resource for youth/teens sharing their personal stories & using music as a tool of self-expression.

 “Music inspires us because it’s about what we are living, what we experience, and what we want to change.”